 TIP: Releasing the bundt cakes

 Once fully baked, remove the bundt pan from the oven and set it aside for ten minutes.
 After this time, turn it over onto a wire rack and give it a quick tap.
-If the bundt cakes don't release straight away, then run a sharp knife around the outer and inner edge of the sponge.
+If the bundt cakes don't release straight away, then run a sharp knife around the outer and inner edges of the sponge.
 Then try again.
-You should have total success to release the cakes.
+You should have total success in releasing the cakes.
 Let them cool completely before decorating.

-8. Decorate them!
+STEP 8.
+Decorate them!
 Now the fun part!
 Adding the lemon glaze!
-Add the powdered icing sugar, lemon juice and Greek yogurt and whisk together until thick and smooth.
+Add the powdered icing sugar, lemon juice, and Greek yogurt and whisk together until thick and smooth.
 If it's too runny then add a quarter cup of icing sugar at a time until at the right consistency.

-Then spoon the icing onto each individual bunt cake.
-Leave the icing to set before decorating with lemon zest, lemon and blueberries.
-You can go to town on the decoration or keep it simple like me.
+Then spoon the icing onto each individual bunt cake or dip the tops in (Images 15 & 16).
+Leave the icing to set before decorating with lemon zest, lemon, and blueberries.
+You can go all out on the decoration or keep it simple like me.
 Your pick!
 These are definitely best eaten fresh.
 How cute are they?
 I just love them!

 Alright, let's just run over my top 5 useful little tips and tricks that will help you along with this recipe.

 - Stop your blueberries from sinking.
-By simply tossing your blueberries in flour will ensire they stay evenly distributed in your batter.
+By simply tossing your blueberries in flour will ensure they stay evenly distributed in your batter.

 - Rub the zest into the sugar.
-Maximise the flavour of your ingredients.
+Maximize the flavour of your ingredients.
 By doing this quick and easy tip, you'll release more flavour into your batter than ever.

-- Add a pan of water into the oven whilst the cakes bake.
-This helps create added moistire which allows the sponge to release easily once baked.
+- Add a pan of water into the oven whilst the cakes are baked.
+This helps create added moisture which allows the sponge to release easily once baked.

 I recommend filling the bundt pan moulds up to two-thirds full.
 This gives room for the batter to expand and rise without spilling over.